riccardoFasan/stack-overflow-tweaks-tool/README.md

 ### Jump to the answer

 If the answer is correct, a button will be added in the question header, next to the "ask a question" button.
 When you click the new button, the page will scroll to the correct answer.

+### Copy answer link

+An "#" will appear next to each answer.
+By clicking it the link of that answer will be copied on your clipboard.

+### Copy code blocks

+A button will appear in the top-right corner of any code block.
+By clicking it the content of the block will be copied on your clipboard.

 ### Improve your focus